Westlands, Nairobi: Deep Sea Settlement

 Within the Westlands Division lies the Deep Sea Settlement.
 This is a shanty town of approximately 7,000 inhabitants.
 In 2005 a private firm, with police support, began bulldozing homes, an act the Kenyan high court deemed illegal.
-The High Court viewed the 'law' that allowed the private firm land rights' as unfair, because the area harboured squatters for more than 12 years.
-Combined with this land-rights issue, poverty is rife and is exacerbated by the area's poor sanitation.
+Poverty is rife and is exacerbated by the area's poor sanitation.

+In 2021, a significant part of the southern areas of the settlement was cleared to enable the construction of the long-planned Parklands section of the Ring Road.

 Education

 The Lycée Denis Diderot opened in Westlands as the École française à Nairobi in 1962.
 It moved to Kilimani in 1972.
 There are many other educational institutions in Westlands Division, as detailed in this reference.